 The struggle of packing for us and dogs

-Thankfully, my partner’s parents came through and picked up the crates, which were going to cause the most problems.
+Thankfully, my partner’s parents came through and picked up the crates, which caused the most problems.
 It was still a tight fit, but we got ourselves, the dogs, and all of our collective luggage in one car.
 The dogs were able to lay down comfortably together, and that was all I needed to make sure they were going to be set for the journey.
-Unfortunately, it didn’t matter if they could lay down, they did very little of that on the way up there.
+Unfortunately, it didn’t matter if they could lay down.
+They did very little of that on the way up there.

 The first hour of travel

-The trip started off deceptively well.
-We fed and played with the dogs so they were worn out, we got them to potty before we even got on the road, and we were right on time to get to the lake before sundown.
+The trip started deceptively well.
+We fed and played with the dogs, so they were worn out, we got them to potty before we even got on the road, and we were right on time to get to the lake before sundown.
 That first hour of travel was ideal.
 Luna did a lot of trotting up and down the back end of the car, following cars as long as she could until she had to start over with a new car.
 Apollo was resting, uninterested in anything that was going on.
-It was at the end of that hour, when the dogs were crying to potty again, that I quickly realized this was not going to be smooth sailing.
+At the end of that hour, when the dogs were crying to potty again, I quickly realized this was not going to be smooth sailing.